getify/Functional-Light-JS/manuscript/ch6.md

 No other part of the program can ever affect the assignment of `x`. **Period.**

-My claims is that program has basically the same magnitude of readability as this one:
+My claim is that program has basically the same magnitude of readability as this one:

 ```js
 // lots of code